Introduction

 known as the pansy viola.
 Similar charms of the Renaissance were often more risky - For example, nightshade and foxglove, a pair of poisonous plants, might be combined and applied to a sleeping man's eyelids to make him propose upon awakening.
 All manner of toxic or noxious ingredients have been used to try to woo a lover throughout the years.
 That few of them were ingested (though commonly sprinkled on, trailed around or hidden near the intended) probably

 increased their effectiveness, as an incapacitated lover was rarely the goal.
 Arsenic, beetles, sulphur, monkey dung, bat blood, fingernails, blood, sweat and tears were all fair game for the maker of love philters.
-And then there were the really strange ingredients.
+And then there were the

 Consider this scandalous practice, begun in the 12th century by certain German wives: Laying down, with buttocks exposed, they had bread prepared upon themselves.
 Once baked, such bread would supposedly